-We will create a new table in your Snowflake, containing your Faraday Personas and your predictive Outcome scores, e.g. "High Risk for Churn” for each of your contacts.
+We can push data such as Faraday Personas and your predictive Outcome, e.g. "High Risk for Churn” scores appended to each of your contacts in Snowflake.

-- Tell your Customer Success Manager (CSM) you'd like to setup Snowflake as a Destination.
+Tell your Account Manager you'd like to set up Snowflake as a Destination.

-- Faraday will need to generate an RSA keypair, and emails you back the public key:
+Faraday will need to generate an RSA keypair and send you the public key:

 $ cat snowflake.pub